A Dynamic Stochastic Block Model for Multidimensional Networks: FTAs and trade networks

 \subsection{Gravity model, communities and the DSBMM}

-Empirical studies, starting by \citet{tinbergen1962shaping}, have followed the Gravity equation to explain bilateral trade and infer the effect of trade policies.
-From the applied point of view, this equation proposes the economy size (e.g. GDP, population) and the frictions (e.g. physical distance,language similarity, colonial links) of the countries involved as the determinants of trade flows.
+Empirical studies have used the Gravity equation to explain bilateral trade and infer the effect of trade policies.
+This equation suggests that the economy's size (e.g., GDP, population) and the frictions (e.g., physical distance, language similarity, colonial links) of the countries involved determine trade flows.
 Although this gravity framework started as an intuitive empirical regularity, a theoretical foundation is possible using a general equilibrium model in a static framework à la Heckscher--Ohlin with monopolistic competition \citep[see for example][]{anderson2011gravity, kabir2017gravity}.
-These models interpret trade flows beyond a dyad relationship and they bring attention to the structure of the trade network.
-In particular, in its reduced form, this family of models can be written as
+These models extend the interpretation of trade flows beyond dyad relationships and focus on the structure of the trade network.
+In its reduced form, this family of models can be written as